Trump urged CIA to find, kill Osama's son over higher priority targets

 Inside the U.S. government — and among U.S. allies, according to a senior Western intelligence official — there was heightened concern that Hamza bin Laden could refresh al Qaeda's ailing brand.

-But there was no evidence he was involved in attacks or even inspiring them, experts say.
+But there was no evidence that he was involved in attacks or even inspiring them, experts say.

 "It is not clear at all that Hamza presented an actual serious threat of inspiring attacks," said Seth Jones, a counterterrorism expert at the Center for Strategic and International Studies who advises the U.S. government.